jellyfin/jellyfin.org/docs/general/post-install/networking/3_dlna.md

 DLNA is based on UPnP.
 Therefore it will make use of its **Service Discovery** (SSDP) running on Port 1900 UDP.
-Since UPnP is a universal Protocol expecting to run on port 1900, its not possible to configure this.
+Since UPnP is a standard Protocol expected to be on UDP port 1900, its not possible to configure this.
 Make sure to open this port to your local network.
 You will find more information about how to do this in the [Port-Forwarding guide](./#firewall-port-forwarding).

 DLNA will send a broadcast signal from Jellyfin.